DavidGomesh/aircraft-landing-problem/MS02_ExecutiveSummary.md

 - The property function defines a property-based test that determines whether the ClassType of the created `Aircraft` instances matches one of the ClassType values defined in the `Runway` instances.

 - The forAll function is used to perform the test, which generates random `Runway` and `Aircraft` objects and validates the property for each combination.
 The produced `Aircraft` instance for each test case is included in the test output.

+- The `genAircrafts` generates a list of aircrafts, generating a list of unique identifiers, and then generating a sequence of aircrafts using each identifier and a list of runways.

 ### RunwaysProperties
 - We have a `genRunway` function that generates a random `Runway` object.